MelkorBalrog/SynapseX/SynapseX_backup/README.md

   emulated hardware or launch neural-network operations.
 - **Graphical interface.** `python SynapseX.py gui` opens a Tk GUI to edit and execute assembly files, load images and inspect results.
+- **Line-numbered assembly editor.** A dedicated gutter keeps line numbers in sync with the assembly text for easier debugging.
 - **Dark mode.** The ASM editor now launches in dark mode with magenta numbers and can toggle to a light theme for comfortable coding.
 - **Training and inference.** Neural networks can be trained on a directory of